neutrons/data_workflow/docs/developer/instruction/build.rst

 Wait for a time for everyting to get up and running.
 This is normally noted by seeing a collection of worker threads starting.
-One started thests can be run via
+Once started thests can be run via

 .. code-block:: shell